 If GuildQuality determines that a candidate has omitted a customer from the survey process (other than those customers they disclose as "exceptions"), GuildQuality may, at its sole discretion, disqualify the candidate, make the member ineligible for future awards, and/or cancel their membership.

 After the 60 day review period, GuildQuality will review the survey activity and customer feedback for each eligible candidate to determine if they qualify for an award based on the requirements established for that year’s Guildmaster Awards.
-All winners will be announced in March of 2017.
+All winners will be announced in April.